 How it was made

 Snarkitecture first constructed a 929-square meter enclosure of wooden panels, perforated mesh, and scaffolds.
-Then, nearly one million translucent, recyclable balls, later filled this, creating a sea.
+Then, nearly one million translucent, recyclable balls filled this area, creating a sea.
 One side of the installation featured a 15-meter shoreline, which makes it look like a real beach.
 This part of the massive work, measuring about 48 meters in height, was filled with lounge chairs and umbrellas.

 There was also a mirror that creates a seemingly infinite reflected expanse on the other side of the installation.
 An imagined island invited people to inspect and discover.
 Throughout the whole setup, there were visual cues, including signage, representing a typical beach-going experience.